How to configure DNS dynamic updates in Windows

 When one of these events triggers a DNS update, the DHCP Client service, not the DNS Client service, sends updates.
 If a change to the IP address information occurs because of DHCP, corresponding updates in DNS are performed to synchronize name-to-address mappings for the computer.
 The DHCP Client service performs this function for all network connections on the system.
 This includes connections that are not configured to use DHCP.

-- The update process that is described in this section assumes that Windows Server 2003 installation defaults are in effect.
+- The update process that is described in this section assumes that Windows installation defaults are in effect.
 Specific names and update behavior is tunable when advanced TCP/IP properties are configured to use non-default DNS settings.

 - Besides the full computer name, or the primary name, of the computer, you can configure additional connection-specific DNS names and optionally register or update them in DNS.